-Formed in 2001, the St. Louis Regional Health Commission (RHC) is a collaborative effort of St. Louis City, St. Louis County, the state of Missouri, health providers, and community members to improve the health of uninsured and underinsured citizens in St. Louis City and County.
+When formed in 2001, the St. Louis Regional Health Commission (RHC) was a collaborative effort of St. Louis City, St. Louis County, the state of Missouri, health providers, and community members to improve the health of uninsured and underinsured citizens in St. Louis City and County.
 Read more about the RHC’s history and formation.

 Our team is led by an appointed board of Commissioners and three peer-elected advisory boards of community leaders, health care providers, and patients.
 The RHC gathers input from these leaders on a monthly basis to advance the mission.